-- Examples may include:

-- o Non-controlled drugs that were not in the bag
+- Examples may include: - Non-controlled drugs that were not in the bag

-- o Wrong number of medications or doses
+- Wrong number of medications or doses

 - Wrong drug concentration

 - Expired medications found

 - No expiration date on tag

 - Medications improperly labeled

-- o Empty vials or packages left in bag
+- Empty vials or packages left in bag.
+DO NOT PUT ANY USED VIALS BACK IN DRUG BAG

 - Unsealed medications

 - Wrong medication administered

 - Unsealed pouch discovered

-- o Bag logged out with red seal (used bag)
+- Bag logged out with red seal (used bag)

 - If discovered by EMS, the EMS Officer will initiate the Discrepancy form.
-They shall provide a copy of the form and the Blue Seal to the Hospital EMS Coordinator and shall fax a copy of the report to the GMVEMSC (937-228-1035).
+They shall provide a copy of the form and the Blue Seal to the Hospital EMS Coordinator and shall fax a copy of the report to the GMVEMSC.

 - If the Hospital discovers the discrepancy, the EMS Coordinator will initiate the Discrepancy Form and submit to GMVEMSC.
 If the EMS Coordinator is able to determine which EMS agency/hospital is responsible for the discrepancy, the agency or hospital will be notified and will receive a copy of the Discrepancy Form and the Blue Seal if applicable.